US dollar off six-week lows vs yen, little response to Mueller report

 The Australian dollar, viewed as liquid proxy for global growth, stood little changed at US$0.7077.

-Sterling had rallied 0.8 per cent on Friday, helped by a weaker euro and after European Union leaders gave British Prime Minister Theresa May a two-week reprieve to decide how Britain will leave the European Union.
+Sterling had rallied 0.8 per cent on Friday, helped by a weaker euro and after European Union (EU) leaders gave British Prime Minister Theresa May a two-week reprieve to decide how Britain will leave the EU.

 REUTERS